nick-otter/nick-otter.github.io/_posts/2020-11-24-baby chaos monkeys for linux.md

 **How to max out CPU as quickly as possible**

-Do you want to write repeatedly write a string to STDOUT without any output constraints to give your CPU an eternal workout?<br><br>
+Do you want to write repeatedly write a string to STDOUT without any output constraints to give your CPU an eternal workout?
 ```
 $ yes > /dev/null
 ```